Pressidium Hosting Review: An Excellent Reputation – But Are They Worth The Money?

 Pressidium Utility Plugin

-Let’s hop out of the Pressidium dashboard for a second because I want to show you another cool feature that helps you manage your WordPress site — the Pressidium plugin, which they install by default when you set up a new site.
+Let’s hop out of the Pressidium dashboard for a second because I want to show you another cool feature that helps you to manage your WordPress site — the Pressidium plugin, which they install by default when you set up a new site.

 While it’s fairly common for managed WordPress hosts to install a helper plugin that lets you purge the server-level caching, Pressidium’s plugin does more than that.
 First, it does perform two basic functions: